MisaOgura/japanesify/README.md

 #### Kudos to our teamwork!
 I was fortunate to have an amazing group to realise this idea.
 Huge thanks and credits go to Anne, Caspar, Nick and Rhiannon, who were absolute joys to work with.
 We together created a cooperative, open and supportive environment, which allowed us to produce something we're so proud of!
 For more details on the project development, please refer to section 3.

 So here it comes!
-The current version of Japanesify supports **60+ names** as an input and **Katakana** as an output.
+The current version of Japanesify supports **100 syllables** as an input and **Katakana** as an output.
 I am hoping to keep working on the conversion algorithm to support more names.

 ### 2. How to use
 Japanesify is available both online and offline.
 Installation instructions are below.